Service-Level Agreement (SLA) - Types of SLA With Examples in 2023

 One of the most important ways is to set a service level agreement with their customers.
 Learn more about this What is a Service Level Agreement through this article.

-A service level agreement (SLA) is a written contract between an internal service provider and an external customer which defines exactly the services required, the degree of service expected, and the provider who will offer the services.
+A service-Level Agreement or SLA is a written contract between an internal service provider and an external customer that defines exactly the services required, the degree of service expected, and the provider who will offer the services.

 An SLA came into existence thanks to network service companies but has now spread to a variety of sectors.
 For example, IT companies establish SLA with their internal customers that can be justified, assessed, and compared to those of external contractors.

 IT service providers and managed service providers, as well as cloud computing and internet service providers, are examples of sectors that use SLA.